azat-co/practicalnode/chapter5/chapter5.md

 * The `data` or `db` folders are not created or were created with root permissions.
 The solution is to create them with non-root.
 * The MongoDB folder is not exposed, and `mongod` cannot be found.
 The solution is to use the correct location or expose the location in PATH.

 Please fix the issue(s) if you have any.
-If you are all set with the "waiting" notice, the let's go and play with the database using Mongo Console.
+If you are all set with the "waiting" notice, then let's go and play with the database using Mongo Console.

 # Data Manipulation from the Mongo Console